 Intro

 Another AbstractDataType that represents a sequential collection of data.
-Stacks are characterised by their LIFO (Last In First OUT) operation order.
+Stacks are characterised by their LIFO (Last In First OUT) operation order, meaning the element added last is the first to be removed.

 Operations